-A common question (though mercifully less banal than its insipid cousins), and one of the few to which I possess an answer of some clarity.
-I write to escape, to make words sing and dance like shadows on the sunset, to tease my mind, to please my soul.
-I write for glory and honor.
-I write for prestige and respect.
+A common question, and one of the few to which I possess an answer of some clarity.
+I write to escape, to make words sing and dance like shadows on the sunset.
+I write to tease my mind, please my soul.
+I write for glory and honor, prestige and respect.

 Why do I write?